 This summer, why not take your family to an attraction millions of years in the making?
 That’s right: It’s time to don a hard hat and go cave exploring.
 (Don’t worry — you don’t have to have your own hard hat; they’re provided for visitors!).

-The twisting passageways of many of these caves in the Midwest come from thousands of centuries of groundwater seeping into limestone beneath the surface, dissolving it.
+The twisting passageways of many of these Midwest caves come from thousands of centuries of groundwater seeping into limestone beneath the surface, causing it to dissolve.

 Then, as the water table lowers, the passageways remain, revealing narrow tunnels and soaring caverns just waiting to be discovered.
 (Most of the caves on this list were formed in this way, but not all.)